- Great conversation design makes AI chatbots feel human by blending user research, natural language, and structured flows.

 Babylon’s GP at Hand

 Babylon Health partnered with the NHS to deliver patient support through AI-powered chatbots and thoughtful conversation design.
+These medical chatbots help patients navigate symptoms and book appointments, all without waiting on hold.

 For instance, a parent notices their child has a fever and opens a chat on their clinic’s site.
 The bot runs a quick symptom check and books an appointment — all in one conversation, no hold times.